Momosimo/restaurantapi/README.md

 ### Example Request

-Check which restaurants were open on my birthday this year:
+Check which restaurants were open on a given date this year:

 ```bash
 curl "http://localhost:5000/restaurants/open?datetime=2025-03-22T12:00:00"